-For death, provide latest time documented in ED for such things as vital signs, progress or nurses notes, admission administrative records, or disposition of body records.
+For death, provide latest time documented in ED for such things as vital signs, progress or nurses notes, admission administrative records (if accurate), or disposition of body records.
 This provides some indication of whether the patient died after 10 minutes in the ED or 10 hours in the ED.
 Document in the RCC case file, the use of the alternate source for time of final ED status.

-For transfer to hospital/ICU/CCU, enter time of final ED status as the time of admission to those locations, or the earliest documented vital signs, progress or nurses notes, admission administrative records, or other documented times.
+For transfer to hospital/ICU/CCU, enter time of final ED status as the time of admission to those locations, or the earliest documented vital signs, progress or nurses notes, admission administrative records, or other documented times (whichever occurs first and is most likely associated with the actual patient arrival to the unit).
 Document in the RCC case file, the use of the alternate source for time of final ED status.

-Item 8 - Source for discharge status from final ED:
+Item 7 - Source for discharge status from final ED:

 The intended and preferred source for Discharge status from final ED is the ED patient care record.
 When an ED record cannot be accessed, the 'social security death index' (SSDI) is the second preferred source.
 A date of death less than 14 days from the date of the episode will be attributed to the episode.
 A news paper obituary may be used where a date of death cannot be obtained from other preferred sources, though it is considered the least reliable source for final vital status.
 Use of news paper obituaries is subject to the same time guidelines as other preferred sources.
 In some instances, the fire/EMS crew that transported the patient will be on scene and have documented or reported when the patient died in the ED or was taken from the ED elsewhere.
 If an alternate source for status was used, other than those listed, mark 'other' and specify the source.
-Epistry is an observational study and contact of patient family to determine discharge status for cases not enrolled into CCC or ALPS is not approved.